 To update Windows Admin Center to the latest release, you need to use the same PowerShell script that you used to install Windows Admin Center in HA mode: .\Install-WindowsAdminCenterHA.ps1.

 Copy the new release of Windows Admin Center to the same CSV volume and then run the following script by specifying the -msiPath parameter of the new file.
 The script will upgrade Windows Admin Center on all nodes as shown below:

 .\Install-WindowsAdminCenterHA.ps1 -MsiPath '.\WindowsAdminCenterPreview1812.msi' -Verbose

 You can deploy Windows Admin Center in a failover cluster to provide high availability for your Windows Admin Center gateway service.
-This solution provide an active-passive deployment, where only one instance of Windows Admin Center is active.
+This solution provides an active-passive deployment, where only one instance of Windows Admin Center is active.
 If one of the nodes in the cluster fails, then Windows Admin Center gracefully fails over to another node, letting you continue managing the servers in your environment seamlessly.

 Windows Admin Center is a freely available management tool for anyone to use and makes managing a set of servers with or without GUI remotely, very easy, especially for “day-to-day activities”.
-Download the latest copy of Windows Admin Center from here, deploy it in a failover cluster, and enjoy the modern server management.
+Download the latest copy of Windows Admin Center from here, deploy it in a failover cluster, and enjoy modern server management.